Thomas Fitzpatrick (pilot): Death

 A resident of Washington Township, Bergen County, New Jersey, Fitzpatrick died of cancer on September 14, 2009, at the age of 79.
 He was survived by his three sons, Thomas E. Jr, Daniel F., and Stephen P. Fitzpatrick, and his wife of 51 years, Helen (Fratinardo) Fitzpatrick.

 Legacy

-Fitzpatrick has a mixed drink named after him for his feat called the "Late Night Flight".
+Fitzpatrick has a mixed drink named after him for his feat called the "Late Night Flight" which is supposed to create a layered representation of NYC’s nighttime sky.